nchah/freebase-triples/README.md

         ```
         freebase-rdf-latest-type-s02-c01        - 17682310311 Bytes (17.7 GB)
         ```
-        - Explored GNU Parallel to run on all CPU cores.
+        - Optimized scripts with GNU Parallel to run scripts on all CPU cores.
+        - Distinguish textual type values (name, description) by ISO language codes.
+        ```
+        # Isolating '@en' language:
+        freebase-rdf-latest-name-en-s02-c02     - (2.9 GB)
+        freebase-rdf-latest-desc-en-s02-c02     - (2.6 GB)
+        ```
         - Create topic profiles based on a combination of /name, /description, and /type triples.
-            - Determine how to resolve conflations
+            - Determine how to resolve conflations or incoherence
-        - Distinguish textual type values (name, description) by ISO language codes.
         - Process further for Freebase user-created /base domain, types, and properties.
 Easily distinguishable as these take the form /user/...
     - `[s2-c2]` - Create dataset(s) for schema - extract triples with predicate == /type.property.schema; predicate == /type.object.type and object == /type.property; (many others...)
         - ...